 Making up Milk - Normal Strength

 Warm milk to about 35°C. Feed from a bottle with teat, a range of Wombaroo Teats are available for smaller mammals.
 Lamb and calf teats are available from most fodder stores for larger animals.
-In emergency cases tube feeding may be required.
-Initially feed half strength (20g plus 260mL of warm pre-boiled water) increasing to normal strength once milk is tolerated.
-For improved weight gain, slowly increase the milk to one and a half times normal strength (20g plus 90mL of warm pre-boiled water).
+Initially feed at normal strength to ensure the milk is tolerated.
+For improved weight gain, slowly increase the milk to one and a half times normal strength: 1 scoop to 35mL of water (188g of powder plus 850mL of water to make 1 litre).
+If the animal develops diarrhoea, reduce the formula strength.
 To avoid dehydration during periods of hot weather give young a drink of pre-boiled water between feeds.
 Always offer drinking water once animals become mobile.
 Consult your veterinarian or breeder for particular advice about caring for your breed of animal.

 Weigh young animals regular to verify weight gains and to determine feed volumes.
 Ensure that weight gain is in line with that which would be expected for the species in care.
 Consult a veterinarian if satisfactory weight gain is not being achieved.
 Formula One is not designed as a specific milk replacer for any particular species, so better growth rates may be achieved by using a species specific Wombaroo Milk Replacer.